Mickey One

-Mickey One is a 1965 American neo noir crime film starring Warren Beatty and directed by Arthur Penn from a script by Alan Surgal.
+Mickey One is a 1965 American neo noir crime film directed by Arthur Penn and starring Warren Beatty, Alexandra Stewart and Hurd Hatfield.
+It was written by Alan Surgal.

+Like several of Penn's later films, it draws upon the style and legacy of the French New Wave to construct an allegory of capitalism, and has also been read in reference to McCarthyism.

 Plot

-After incurring the wrath of the Mafia, a stand-up comic (Warren Beatty) flees Detroit for Chicago, taking the name Mickey One (from the ethnic name Miklos Wunejeva on a Social Security card he steals from a homeless man).
-He uses the card to get a job at a seedy diner hauling garbage.
+After incurring the wrath of the Mafia, a stand-up comic flees Detroit for Chicago.
+He steals a Social Security card from a homeless man named Miklos Wunejeva.
+He uses the card to get a job, under the name Mickey One, hauling garbage for a seedy diner.

 He saves up enough money from his low wages to rent a room at a local flop house and buy himself some new clothes.
-Eventually he returns to the stage as a stand-up comic, but is wary of becoming successful, afraid that he will attract too much attention.
-When he gets a booking at the upscale club Xanadu, he finds that his first rehearsal has become a special "audition" for an unseen man with a frightening, gruff voice (Aram Avakian).
+Eventually he returns to the stage as a stand-up comic.
+However, he is wary of becoming successful and afraid that he will attract too much attention.
+When he gets a booking at the upscale club Xanadu, he finds that his first rehearsal has become a special "audition" for an unseen man with a frightening, gruff voice.
 Paranoid that the mob has found him, Mickey runs away.
 He decides to find out who "owns" him and square himself with the mob.
 However, he doesn't know what he did to anger them or what his debt is.
 Searching for a mobster who will talk to him, he gets beaten up by several nightclub doormen.
 Mickey finally concludes that it's impossible to get away and be safe, so he pulls himself together and does his act anyway.

-In traveling about the city, Mickey continually sees a mute mime-like character known only as The Artist (Kamatari Fujiwara).
+In traveling about the city, Mickey continually sees a mute mime-like character known only as The Artist.
 The Artist eventually unleashes his Rube Goldberg-like creation, a deliberately self-destructive machine called "Yes," an homage to the sculptor Jean Tinguely.